Elm-Forest/CR_system/README.md

-# A Web-Based System for Cloud Removal in Single-Temporal Multispectral Images Using Ensemble Learning
+# A Web Application for Multimodal Cloud Removal via Ensemble Learning

 > This is my undergraduate graduation project.
 The following is an incomplete document for reference only.